NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/R/Ring Of Recalcitrant Wishes.md

 * * *

-**Effect** You attempt to make the ring cast an arcane [[Spells/Wish|Wish]] spell.
+**Effect** You attempt to make the ring cast an arcane [[Wish|Wish]] spell.
 However, if the ring doesn't deem the wish to be sufficiently selfless, the wish isn't cast and the ring can't be activated for 24 hours.

 You are [[Conditions/Drained|Drained 3]], whether or not the ring refuses the wish.